Philip Pullman: Early life and education

-He attended Taverham Hall School and Eaton House and, from 1957, was educated at Ysgol Ardudwy in Harlech, Gwynedd, spending time in Norfolk with his grandfather, a clergyman.
-When he was "twelve or thirteen" he heard older students reciting T. S. Eliot's "Journey of the Magi": "It intoxicated me.
-That was one of the moments I realized poetry was going to be very important to me.
-It had a physical effect on me."
+From 1957, Pullman was educated at Ysgol Ardudwy in Harlech, Gwynedd, spending time in Norfolk with his grandfather, a clergyman.
+When he was 12 or 13, he heard older students reciting T. S. Eliot's "Journey of the Magi", which was when he realised that poetry was going to be very important to him.
 Poetry taught him that words have "weight and colour and taste and shape as well as meaning."
-A few years later, Pullman discovered John Milton's Paradise Lost, which would become a major influence on His Dark Materials: "I found, in that classroom so long ago, that it had the power to stir a physical response: my heart beat faster, the hair on my head stirred, my skin bristled.
-Ever since then, that has been my test for poetry, just as it was for A. E. Housman, who dared not think of a line of poetry while he was shaving, in case he cut himself."
+A few years later, Pullman discovered John Milton's Paradise Lost, which would become a major influence on His Dark Materials.
+He said that he discovered that poetry "had the power to stir a physical response: my heart beat faster, the hair on my head stirred, my skin bristled".
 Other influences include Homer, Virgil and Dante.

-As a teenager, he discovered Donald Allen’s The New American Poetry 1945-1960: "This 1960 anthology burst into my life when I was 16 and changed the course of everything for me.
-Allen Ginsberg's 'Howl' was part of it; I had no idea poetry could do anything like that."
-Ginsberg led him to William Blake: "My mind and my body reacted to certain lines from the Songs of Innocence and of Experience, from The Marriage of Heaven and Hell, from 'Auguries of Innocence', from Europe, from America with the joyful immediacy of a flame leaping to meet a gas jet.
-What these things meant I didn’t quite know then, and I’m not sure I fully know now.
-There was no sober period of reflection, consideration, comparison, analysis: I didn’t have to work anything out.
-I knew they were true in the way I knew that I was alive."
-Influenced by Bob Dylan, he wrote poems and songs ("Thank God none of them were recorded.")
+At the age of 16, he discovered Donald Allen's anthology The New American Poetry 1945-1960, which "burst into my life... and changed the course of everything for me.
+Allen Ginsberg's "Howl" was part of it; I had no idea poetry could do anything like that".
+Ginsberg led him to William Blake: "My mind and my body reacted to certain lines from the Songs of Innocence and of Experience, from The Marriage of Heaven and Hell...
+I knew they were true in the way I knew that I was alive".
+Influenced by Bob Dylan, he wrote poems and songs, none of which were recorded.

 From 1965, Pullman attended Exeter College, Oxford, receiving a Third Class BA in 1968.
 In an interview with The Oxford Student, he noted that he "did not really enjoy the English course", and that "I thought I was doing quite well until I came out with my third class degree and then I realised that I wasn't – it was the year they stopped giving fourth class degrees otherwise I'd have got one of those".